 Since these lenses will be a part of your eye, rather than just sitting on top of them, they are considered a type of intraocular lens.
 The lens will be unfolded and placed in just the right location to serve as a replacement for your natural lens.
 After that, Dr. Patel will be able to conclude the surgery, give you personalized instructions, and let you know when you should come back for your follow-up appointment.

 Dr. Patel can talk you through the different intraocular lenses we offer, as each option has different benefits.
 Whether you need to improve astigmatism, eliminate the need for bifocal glasses, or want to make sure the lens you pick is a good fit for your lifestyle, we would be happy to help.

 One of the options we offer are PanOptix lenses.
 These revolutionary new lenses are growing in popularity.
-They are a great way to improve the clarity of your vision at all times of day.
-Since this is a trifocal lens, you’ll be able to see clearly at far ranges such as when you’re at a movie theater, middle ranges for when you’re working on the computer or cooking, and close ranges for when you’re reading.
+They are a great way to improve the clarity of your vision at all times of the day.
+Since this is a trifocal lens, you’ll be able to see clearly at far ranges such as when you’re at a movie theater, middle ranges when you’re working on the computer or cooking, and close ranges for when you’re reading.

 Tecnis Toric and Toric II

 These are also intraocular lenses that are placed in your eye, just like PanOptix.
 The Toric lenses may be an especially good option for patients with astigmatism or who want good distance vision.
 Since they’re multifocal, they offer a good vision range.

 Similar to PanOptix, a Toric lens is able to function well in low lighting.
 A Toric lens will be placed close to the pupil so it can function as closely to your natural eye lens as possible.
 Ultimately, PanOptix and Toric lenses both are excellent products.
 Picking between them will come down to very minor details that Dr. Patel can help you work through.